rbisdorff/Digraph3/docSphinx/tutorial.rst

 It became thereafter obvious for us all that both the lack of a specific performance tableau as well as the lack of a precisely defined algorithm for computing valid outranking situations do not allow to judge if a given digraph does indeed model a potential outranking relation.
 In our present bipolar-valued epistemic approach, a valid outranking digraph instance, following from a given performance tableau and the disjunctive epistemic fusion construction of the outranking relation, will necessarily verify the :ref:`strong completeness condition and the coduality principle <Sufficiency-Tutorial-label>`.
 As a consequence, incomparability situations are now modelled by epistemic indeterminateness not by the actual absence of a reciprocal outranking relation.

 The digraph put forward by *Bouyssou* in the October 2005 discussion is not strongly complete --node *a* is not outranking node *d* and vice versa-- and does hence not represent, in our present sense, a valid outranking digraph instance.
-Yet, it may be a partial tournament and as such it could be a strict outranking digraph, i.e. the asymmetric part --the codual-- of a valid outranking digraph.
+Yet, it may be a partial tournament and as such it could be a strict outranking digraph, i.e. the asymmetrical part --the codual-- of a valid outranking digraph.
 In this case, nodes *a* and *d* --the kernel of the strict outranking digraph-- would actually for sure outrank each other and, hence, represent both indifferently the natural best choice candidates.
 However, in this not strict outranking digraph, node *a* becomes also the unique *Condorcet* winner --outranking for sure all other nodes-- and gives hence the evident unique best choice recommendation.

 Only after 2013, when the strong completeness and the coduality properties of the outranking digraph were discovered, became it obvious that the initial prekernels of the strict outranking digraph, coupled with the solution of the corresponding kernel equation system, could in fact deliver convincing best choice recommendations (see [BIS-2013]_).
 Yet, *D. Bouyssou* and the critical audience of the 2005 seminar would be satisfied to see their doubts somehow confirmed by the solution of the office location choice problem shown previously.
 Indeed, the initial prekernel {*A*, *C*, *D*} of the corresponding strict outranking digraph does not retain location *G* --as it is actually strictly outranked by location *C* -- and proposes solely location *D* as credible best choice candidate.
 This latter location appears however certainly outranked by location *G*.
 Keeping location *G* in an indeterminate situation with being or not being a potential best choice candidate in the solution of the corresponding kernel equation system shows that the resulting bipolar-valued choice vector may be an essential complement of information.
 Showing solely an initial prekernel appears not necessarily sufficient for determining the actual best choice alternative(s).
 Similarly, questioning the confidence of outranking situations showing, the case given, weak positive credibilities, may result in a more convincing first-choice recommendation.